FAForever/fa/setup/readme.md

 Instructions to set up your development environment
 ---------------------------------------------------

-A collection of useful fragments of information to help you set up your development environment.
+A collection of useful information to help you set up your development environment.

 Running the game with your changes
 ----------------------------------

 _There is a section about Git in the FAQ if you're unfamilar with it._

 Fork the repository.
 Clone your fork to your system using your favorite Git tool.
-We refer to the `repository` directory to the location of your repository on your system.
-We refer to the `bin` directory to the `bin` folder in the installation folder of the client.
+We refer to the `repository` directory as the location of your repository on your system.
+We refer to the `bin` directory as the `bin` folder in the installation folder of the client.
 By default this is:
  - `C:/ProgramData/FAForever/bin`

-Copy the content of `repository/setup/bin` into the `bin` folder.
-Open up `init_dev.lua` that now resides in the `bin` folder.
+Copy the contents of `repository/setup/bin` into the `bin` folder.
+Open `init_dev.lua` now found in the `bin` folder.
 At the top it states:

 ```lua
 -- change this to the location of the repository on your disk.
 Note that `\` is used